Malika Sobirova: Awards

 She received the first prize at the Tchaikovsky International Ballet Contest in Moscow.
 In 1969, Sobirova won a gold medal in an international ballet dance competition held in Varna, Bulgaria.
 She was also recipient of Tadzhik Komsomol Central Committee order "The Badge of Honor."
-The first international ballet dancing contest held in Dushanbe was named after her and President Gorbachev sent greetings on the occasion.
+The first international ballet dancing contest held in Dushanbe was named after her and Mikhail Gorbachev sent greetings on the occasion.